Booster1111/AtoMint/README.md

 <img align="right" width="350" src="./image.png"></img>
 ### Features
 - Mint custom ERC721 implemented Crypto Boy Tokens.
-- Sell Crypto Boy tokens on the marketplace.
+- Sell ATOPAINTNFT tokens on the marketplace.
 - Set desired token price.
 - Toggle between keeping the token for sale and not for sale.
 - Keeps track of all the tokens owned by an account - minted and bought.